1936 Vanderbilt Cup: Background

 This was the first time that the Vanderbilt Cup was held since 1916.
 George Washington Vanderbilt III, the nephew of the founder of the Vanderbilt Cup, William Kissam Vanderbilt II, sponsored a 300-mile race (480 km) in 1936 at Roosevelt Raceway.
-Just like in the original races, European drivers were enticed by the substantial prize money - Scuderia Ferrari entered three Alfa Romeo racers.
-However, because of little American competition and an unexciting course layout, the race was organised for only two years.
+Just as in the original races, European drivers were enticed by the substantial prize money - Scuderia Ferrari entered three Alfa Romeo racers.
+However, because of little American competition and an unexciting course layout, the race was organized for only two years.
 Both races were won by Europeans.
-After 1937, the Vanderbilt Cup would not be raced until 1960.
+After 1937, the Vanderbilt Cup would not be raced until 1960, and in a far less prestigious form.